dotnet/fsharp/docs/reusing-typecheck-results.md

 ## Implementation plan

 The conclusion from the above is that there is a lot of potential in caching - at the same time, implementing things to the full potential right away will require serious changes in the compiler code, which will be dangerous, hard to test and review.
-Therefore, I propose to implement the feature in stages.
+Therefore, I propose to implement the feature in stages where each stage brings gains in some scenarios.

-**Stage 1 - force-gen and use signatures**
+**Stage 1 - force-gen and compare typechecking graphs**

-We can start with always generating signature files and using them for typecheck in cases when matching implementation files don't change.
-The affected phase will be `main2`.
+We already create the TC graph in `main1` and we are able to dump it (in Mermaid) via the compiler flags.

+So we can do the following:
+- force-gen and save the graph
+- append all the extra compilation info (basically, the compilation arguments string)
+- before doing the retypecheck, detect if there is any change to above:
+  - if so, skip the retypecheck
+  - otherwise, apply some algorithm to get the graph diff.
+The result should be the list of files for retypecheck (just ignore it for now)

+This will allow to skip a huge part of the compilation in the scenarios like reopening Visual Studio for a project when nothing has changed.

-**Stage 2 - skip some typecheck when using gen'd signatures**
+**Stage 2 - skip retypecheck for some files**

-If we use generated signatures, we can probably omit doing some parts of typecheck, e.g. checking that modules match their signatures.
+In `main1`, we do unpickling (= deserializing) and pickling (= serializing) of the code.
+This currently happens on the module/namespace basis.

+So here we can do the following:
+- extend the pickler logic so that it can work on the file basis
+- save acquired typecheck information to the intermediate folder after the typecheck
+- for the files not needing retypecheck as per graph diff, skip the phase, instead restore the typecheck info

+This will hugely benefit the scenarios when only the edge of the graph is affected (think one test in a test project).

-**Stage 3 - skip some signature recalculation**
+**Stage 3 - reduce signature data generation**

-Here we can get smart about signature reuse.
-If a project contains files F1.fs,F2.fs, ...
-F9.fs, F9.fsi and F5.fs is changed, we can omit forcegen'ing signatures for all the files above the changed one (F1.fs - F4.fs).
+In `main3`, we encode signature data in the assemblies.

+Since we'll have typecheck graph at this point, we can detect its "edges" - files which nothing depends on.
+Those don't need to include signature data, hence we can skip the encoding step for them.

+Here, the gain largely depends on the type of the project, but this would be anyway a good move in the direction of the compiler less relying on signatures for its operations.

-**Stage 4 - side-cache and reuse sigData**
+**Stage 4 - reuse import data**

-In `main3` part, we encode signature data in order to insert it into the executable later (`AssemblySignatureInfo` resource).
-We can copy this data nearby and unpickle it in `main1` if we detect no change in the source code.

-**Stage 5 - side-cache and reuse optData**

-Similarly to the above, in `main3`, we encode optimization data (`AssemblyOptimizationInfo` resource).
-Again, we can copy it to a separate resource to later reuse it.

-**Stage 6 - omit reresolving assemblies**

-We can also try skipping the `Import mscorlib+FSharp.Core` step in `main1` in similar cases.
-This is essentially a list of libraries with paths.
+In `main1`, we restore imported assemblies to get their IL (e.g. system assemblies).

+So here we can:
-**Stage 7 - cache imported assemblies on the x-project level**
+- serialize and cache imported IL on the per-assembly basis

-A lot of imported assemblies are actually the same for many projects (e.g. `System.*` and `Microsoft.*` assemblies).
-We could store and utilize them across a whole solution.

-**Stage 8 - leverage graph-based typechecking**

-We can also save TC graph and analyze it in the beginning of typechecking.
-This will further reduce the amount of signature file to regenerate.
-If we get here, we should discuss how risky this is and maybe have a separate flag for it.

-## Other considerations

-**Checking auxiliary information**

-Besides tracking the source files, we should track:
-- compiler version
-- compiler flags
-- ?

-**Cached data granularity**

-Currently, the following granularity will be sufficient and also rather easy to mentally grasp:
-- cached signature files (.fsi) - per file, as with normal signature file
-- optData and sigData (OptimizationInfo and SignatureInfo) - per assembly, side-slicing them from the executable
-- imported assemblies - eventually some common storage in a solution
+- apply this for the cross-project case, to not reimport IL for repeating assemblies but instead restore it from the cache

+This will be a smaller gain for any particular project but a big accummulated one for large multi-project solutions.

 ## Testing and benchmarking

 We should have a compiler switch for this: applying it to current typechecking tests shouldn't make any difference in results.
-Unit tests should test that restored cached results + reusing them should be equivalent to fresh typecheck results.
+Tests should test that restored cached results + reusing them should be equivalent to fresh typecheck results.

 Benchmarks should be added or run at every stage to the `FCSBenchmarks` project.
 A good inspiration can be workflow-style tests for updating files done by @0101 in Transparent Compiler.